ronancpl/HeavenMS/README.md

 <hr id="donate" />

-[//]: <> (If you REALLY liked what you have seen on the project, please feel free to donate a little something as a helping hand for my contributions towards Maple development.
+[//]: <> (If you REALLY liked what you have seen on this project, please feel free to donate a little something as a helping hand for my contributions towards Maple development.
 Also remember to **support Nexon**!)

 ### Disclaimer